 TVA in Kentucky

-- The local power companies provided over 2.8 billion kilowatt-hours of electricity to more than 204,000 households in 28 counties in western and central Kentucky in 2013.
+- The local power companies provided almost 2.1 billion kilowatt-hours of electricity to more than 205,000 households in 28 counties in western and central Kentucky in 2014.

-- Kentucky's local power companies served about 46,000 commercial and industrial customers in fiscal year 2013 with sales of more than 3.7 billion kilowatt-hours.
-In addition, these local power companies in Kentucky sold more than 93 million kilowatt-hours in outdoor lighting.
+- Kentucky’s local power companies served about 44,000 commercial and industrial customers in fiscal year 2014 with sales of more than 3.8 billion kilowatt-hours.
+In addition, these local power companies in Kentucky sold nearly 92 million kilowatt-hours in outdoor lighting.

-- TVA power revenues in Kentucky in 2013 totaled more than $1 billion, or about 9 percent of all TVA operating revenues.
+- TVA power revenues in Kentucky in 2014 totaled more than $679 million, or about 6.1percent of all TVA operating revenues.

 - Distributors of TVA power serve all or a portion of the following counties in south central and western Kentucky: Adair, Allen, Barren, Butler, Caldwell, Calloway, Carlisle, Christian, Clinton, Cumberland, Edmonson, Fulton, Graves, Grayson, Hickman, Livingston, Logan, Lyon, Marshall, Metcalfe, Monroe, Muhlenberg, Ohio, Simpson, Todd, Trigg, Warren and Whitley.